statisticalbiotechnology/cb2030/questions/multiplehypothesistesting.md

 > The value of thresholds are arbitrarily defined, which is a rather conventional thing as we define the p-value to be significant.
 If I understand correctly, the cutt-off here, denoted by t, is the same p-value that we think it is significant below this value.
 So basically we use the same cut-off (threshold) to calculate p-value and q-value.
 > For the false negative, I don't think we are interested in it, at least for this method.
 Because true positives and false negatives are in seperate zone of the p-value frequency plot, where true positives are at the left-hand side of the cutoff, and false negatives are in the reverse.
 In this method, we approximate p-value distribution on the right-hand side of the cut-off as a uniform distribution, and I think in this way we are mixing false negatives and true negatives.
 But I have a feeling that there will be a method to focus on true negatives and false negatives, maybe it can be false rejection rate or something else (joke).

+1. In false discovery rate we take into the consideration only the false positives, what about false negatives?
+> When controlling for FDR we do not in any way control the false negatives.

 ### pi_0 estimates